Sudden Vision Changes and Fear of Retinal Detachment

 That night, I was having those exact symptoms – hence my increase in anxiety.
 I was seeing bright stars in front of my eyes, as well as strange light flashes.
 It felt quite similar to when you look directly into a flash of a camera, or look into a light for a while, and have blinding flashes after.
 Except, it wasn’t going away in seconds.

 I chalked it up to stress, which in the end, seemed like the likely culprit.
 I recalled waking up with a headache two days in a row prior to the vision changes.
 This was extremely unusual for me as I don't get them often anymore.
 I've had enough in the past though, to know this typically signifies a migraine.
-I decided to lie down in a dark room, used my microwavable Bruder heat mask, put some calming meditation music on, and just allowed my eyes to rest.
+I decided to lie down in a dark room, use my microwavable Bruder heat mask, put some calming meditation music on, and just allow my eyes to rest.

 I was a bit scared to go to sleep, in the event I’d need to go to the emergency room.
 Thankfully, the anxiety started to calm a bit though, and I decided rest would probably be best.
 Then, in the morning, I could see if there were any changes.